 See, everything about turning live trees into paper receipts is absolutely WRONG but you have to realize that there is ONE value out of this very wrong thing that no one seems to be appreciating enough: The fact that trees are giving away their lives by being turned into receipts has resulted in you enjoying the liberty to go to your favourite shop, buy things and receive your receipts without being identified or worrying that someone in between can know all about your purchase history and use the data to benefit or even to know things about you without your knowledge and consent.

-We have seen the emergence of some companies trying to solve the receipts problems (some of whom happen to be backed by some banks) but TOTALLY, maybe intentionally or unintentionally, missing the implications behind the idea of digital receipts, especially in a world of the likes of Cambridge Analytica and General Data Protection Regulation (GDPR).
+We have seen the emergence of some companies trying to solve the receipts problems (some of whom happen to be backed by some banks) but TOTALLY, maybe intentionally or unintentionally, missing the implications behind the idea of digital receipts, especially in a world of the likes of Cambridge Analytica, General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 The outcome is the same though.
 With their products, you will LOSE your privacy and anonymity and you have to “trust” them if you think you are not losing it.

 If someone asks what the “core” of Secure Receipt Wallet as a business is, or “why” it exists, or, what is the “theory of business” for Secure Receipt Wallet, we would simply answer “to save the tress and people’s privacy and anonymity at the same time”, in other words, “to get the receipts done right”, and for that, we possess the unique competencies that differentiate us from others.